Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Vitamins are incredibly useful components for our body.
-Each of them fulfills its specific role.
-What role does vitamin B9 play in our body?
-We will now try to answer this question.
+Each of them performs its specific role.
+What role does vitamin B9 perform in our body?
+We will try to answer this question now.

 General information about vitamin B9